April 4, 2023 Municipal Run-Off Election

 - - - - - - - - - - - - - - - -

-Under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) and the Military and Overseas Voter Empowerment (MOVE) Act, each State must permit absent uniformed service voters and overseas civilian voters to use temporary registration procedures and to vote by mail in all elections that include one or more federal offices.
-This notice is intended to inform military and overseas voters of the procedures used to apply for, mark and return Vote-By-Mail ballots.
+Under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) and the Military and Overseas Voter Empowerment (MOVE) Act, each State must permit absent uniformed service voters and overseas civilian voters to use temporary registration procedures and to Vote By Mail in all federal elections (for US Representative, US Senate or President).
+This notice is to inform military and overseas voters of the process to apply for, mark and return Vote By Mail ballots.

-No later than Jan.
-12, 2019, the Vote By Mail Department will send the Special Write-in Vote-By-Mail Blank Ballot ("Special Vote-By-Mail Ballot") to all eligible FPCA applicants.
+The Vote By Mail Department will send the Special Write-in Vote-By-Mail Blank Ballot ("Special Vote-By-Mail Ballot") to all eligible FPCA applicants.
 Special Vote-By-Mail Ballots will be sent by email and mail.
-In addition to the Special Vote-By-Mail Ballot, the Board also will mail an official ballot to you when the ballots become available.
-You may cast your Vote-By-Mail ballot by using either the Special Vote-By-Mail Ballot or the official ballot.
-Or, you may mark and return both ballot forms; however, in the event multiple ballots are returned from the same voter, the Board will count only one of such ballots, as explained below.
+In addition to the Special Vote-By-Mail Ballots, the Board also will mail an official ballot to you when the printed ballots become available.
+You may cast your Vote-By-Mail ballot by using either the Special Vote-By-Mail Ballot or the official ballot or by using the online system to mark, print out and return that ballot.
+Or, you may mark and return both ballot forms - however, in the event multiple ballots are returned from the same voter, the Board will count only one of such ballots, as explained below.

 Deadlines for Military/Overseas Voters

 For unregistered civilians temporarily residing outside the United States to receive a ballot, the deadline for the FPCA registration/application to be received by our office is March 7, 2023.